 Under the mentorship of the late Sarah Nash-Gates, Michaela began to explore costume history scholarship.
 Nash-Gates hired Michaela as her researcher for her design work on Oliver! at 5th Avenue Theatre.
 Michaela then helped to curate an exhibit at the Henry Art Gallery inspired by the costumes of Downton Abbey for a small group of donors to benefit University of Washington School of Drama.
 This exhibit included research and garments from the Henry’s collection.

 UW Drama Design students traditionally dedicate a quarter during their final year to a professional internship.
 Michaela instead decided to create an intensive, hands on, independent research project: American Identity Through Dress during the Revolutionary War and World War II.
 In addition to copious library research, Michaela incorporated weeks of artifact studies and museum research.
 She produced detailed (written, photographic and sketched) studies from her time in the archives at the Museum of History and Innovation (MOHAI) and Henry Art Galleries clothing archives in Seattle, Washington; Daughters of American Revolution Archives and the Smithsonian Archives in Washington, DC; archives at Colonial Williamsburg, VA.

-Michaela lives in Redlands, California with her husband, Eric, and their lilac point Siamese, Rónán.
+Michaela is relocating to North Adams, Massachusetts and joining the faculty of Massachusetts College of Liberal Arts as Assistant Professor of Costume Design and Technologies.
+Michaela, husband Eric, and their lilac point Siamese, Rónán, are looking forward to their upcoming east coast adventure.
 In her spare time she enjoys traveling, studying costume history and reading Rex Stout novels.